jvc1019/Zest/README.md

 - Passcode: Cmsc128-3

 ## Sprints
-Next sprint deadline is November 12, 2020.
+Second sprint ends on November 12, 2020.
 ### 1. First sprint (October 22, 2020)
 - The first sprint included the mockup designs for our project.
 - It also included the relational model of the database.